Moving NS Punctures on Super Spheres: Superconformal normal coordinates

-such that at the location of the puncture, where $\t{z};\!z|\theta=0;\!0|0$ (which maps to $\t{w};\!w|\psi = \t{v};\!v|\chi$), the new, $g^{(z)}$, ``metric'' is ``as flat as possible'',
+such that at the location of the puncture, where $\wt{z};\!z|\theta=0;\!0|0$ (which maps to $\wt{w};\!w|\psi = \wt{v};\!v|\chi$), the new $g^{(z)}$ ``metric'' is ``as flat as possible'',

-The presence of super curvature (which in the $^{(z)}$ frame reads $\EuScript{R}_{\tilde{z}\theta}=-\partial_{\tilde{z}}D_\theta \varphi$), see Sec.~\ref{sec:SC}, means that mixed derivatives cannot be set to zero by a superconformal transformation, but there is no obstruction to setting purely holomorphic or purely anti-holomorphic derivatives of $\varphi$ equal to zero at a point as done in (\ref{eq:SCNCgaugeslice}).
-Again, this is to be contrasted with the approach pioneered by Nelson \cite{Nelson89} (and which is also adopted in the string field theory \cite{Zwiebach93,deLacroixErbinKashyapSenVerma17}) which instead imlicitly stores super curvature in the transition functions on patch overlaps. \sk
+The presence of super curvature (which in the $^{(z)}$ frame reads $\EuScript{R}_{\tilde{z}\theta}=-\partial_{\tilde{z}}D_\theta \varphi$), see Section~\ref{sec:SC}, means that mixed derivatives cannot be set to zero by a superconformal transformation, but there is no obstruction to setting purely holomorphic or purely anti-holomorphic derivatives of~$\varphi$ equal to zero at a point as done in~\eqref{eq:SCNCgaugeslice}.